 This is an important step in the admissions process since it enables the Admissions and Access Service to track the progress of your application and for those applicants who accept an unconditional offer of a place, the information is required to enable a CAS number to be assigned to you for visa purposes more >>> see Immigration/Visa Procedures.

-To accept or decline an offer of a place, you should reply online following the links through the Postgraduate Applicant Portal – https://dap.qub.ac.uk/portal/ This should be completed as soon as possible and no later than 14 days from receipt of your offer letter.
+To accept or decline an offer of a place, you should reply online following the links through the Postgraduate Applicant Portal – https://dap.qub.ac.uk/portal/ This should be completed as soon as possible, ideally within 14 days from receipt of your offer letter.

 If you have applied and been offered a place on more than one course/programme of study, you must indicate whether you wish to accept or decline the offer against each course/programme.